Why Isopods Are Important in Bioactive Setups

 Bioactive terrariums are designed to mimic natural ecosystems inside reptile and amphibian enclosures.
 Instead of regularly removing waste and debris, these systems rely on plants, microorganisms, and small invertebrates to maintain balance.

 One of the most important members of this ecosystem is the isopod.
-These small crustaceans act as part of the terrarium's clean-up crew, breaking down organic waste and helping recycle nutrients back into the soil.
+These small crustaceans act as a natural clean-up crew, breaking down organic waste and recycling nutrients back into the soil.

 What Is a Bioactive Terrarium?

-A bioactive terrarium is an enclosure that contains living plants, natural substrate, and beneficial invertebrates that help maintain a self-sustaining ecosystem.
+A bioactive terrarium is an enclosure that contains living plants, natural substrate, and beneficial invertebrates that work together to create a self-sustaining ecosystem.

 Instead of constant cleaning, natural processes take place within the enclosure.
 Waste is broken down and nutrients are recycled through the soil.